Table of Contents

 Knowing which herbs go where is key to unlocking their full potential.
 Here are some practical tips for using different herbs in your cooking:

 - Basil: Add fresh basil at the end of cooking to preserve its flavor.
-It’s perfect for pesto, salads, and sauces.
+It's perfect for pesto, Caprese salads, and tomato-based pasta sauces.
+For an authentic Italian touch, pair it with mozzarella and tomatoes.

 - Parsley: Use it as a garnish or mix it into salads and dressings.
-It adds a fresh, bright note.
+It adds a fresh, bright note to dishes like tabbouleh and chimichurri sauce.

 - Cilantro: Fresh cilantro is best used raw—add it to salsas, tacos, and curries.
-If you don’t like it, try using it in small amounts or substitute with parsley.
+If you don't like the soapy taste, try using it in small amounts or substitute with parsley for milder flavor.

 Buying Guide for Herbs